5 Statistical Inference and Hypothesis Testing

 • Hypothesis testing: Assessing whether observed effects are statistically significant or likely due to chance.

-Example: Estimating the Proportion of Churners
+Example: Estimating the proportion of churners in the customer population.

 library(liver)